thecypherzen/what-happens-when/README.rst

 * If the server has a rewrite module installed (like mod_rewrite for Apache or URL Rewrite for IIS), it tries to match the request against one of the configured rules.
 If a matching rule is found, the server uses that rule to rewrite the request.
+Nginx doesn't have embedded modules.
+The routes and rules are defined in the server block.
 * The server goes to pull the content that corresponds with the request, in our case it will fall back to the index file, as "/" is the main file (some cases can override this, but this is the most common method).
 * The server parses the file according to the handler.
 If Google is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.
+On Nginx, if dynamic content is required, nginx proxies it to the application server to handle the relevant request since it doesn't have modules that extend its functions.

 Behind the scenes of the Browser
 ----------------------------------